City University of Hong Kong: QS ranking dispute

-Chinese judges hold Communist Party meeting on campus
+Chinese Judge Meeting on campus

-On 20 October 2018, National Judges College under the Supreme People's Court of China had uploaded an article to its website about a meeting held by "provisional branches of the Chinese Communist Party" at CityU.
+On 20 October 2018, National Judges College under the Supreme People's Court of China uploaded an article to its website about a meeting held by "provisional branches of the Chinese Communist Party" at CityU.
 According to the article, 39 party members, including Huang Wenjun, president and party secretary of the National Judges College and 11 non-party members, attended the meeting and gave a lecture.
-Huang told attendees that judges must take a "clear-cut stance" on politics, increase their political sensitivity, learn socialism with Chinese characteristics in Communist Party leader Xi Jinping's new era, and that they should fight against "incorrect words and deeds."
-Despite the party branches were formed by Chinese judges who studied at CityU, Professor Lin Feng, associate dean of CityU's law school who liaised with the college in organizing the courses, said the lecture "had caught the faculty by surprise".
+Huang told attendees that judges must take a "clear-cut stance" on politics, increase their political sensitivity, learn socialism with Chinese characteristics in the new era led by the Communist Party leader Xi Jinping, and should fight against "incorrect words and deeds."
+Despite the fact that the party branches were formed by Chinese judges who studied at CityU, Professor Lin Feng (associate dean of CityU's law school) who liaised with the college in organizing the courses, said the lecture "had caught the faculty by surprise".
 Pro-Beijing legislator Priscilla Leung Mei-fun, an associate law professor at CityU, refused to comment, claiming that she was not aware of the arrangement.
-Spokesperson for CityU said it maintains political neutrality and that no activities involving politics should be held inside campuses.
+Spokesperson for CityU said it maintains political neutrality and that no activities involving politics should be held on campus.

 Intervention of students' academic autonomy

 In October 2019, Professor Tan who was teaching a digital marketing course sent an email to the students, which warned the students not to deliver any political messages in class presentations or they will be given zero marks.
-The e-mail caused dissatisfaction among the students.
+The e-mail caused dissatisfaction among students.
 Pro-democracy group Frontline Technology Workers pointed out that the presentations were relevant to the course although it was touching the social taboo.
 They also highlighted academic journal articles which discussed the relationship between politics and marketing.
 Students' Union questioned university's promise on academic autonomy.

-New security measures and installations of turnstiles
+New campus security measures

-In November 2019, CityU prohibited all student entering the campus and student hostel area, as protestors damaged some of the facilities during the Siege of the Chinese University of Hong Kong.
-CityU reopened campus on 30 November but staff and students will be required to present their identity cards to gain entry.
-In December, hoarding panels has been built surrounding the whole campus and turnstiles have been installed at all entrances.
-CityU issued a press release, stating that the vast majority of members of the Senate and the Court of CityU supported the improvement of campus security measures and the installation of an electronic access system.
-Students' Union responded that all the representatives of the Student Union unanimously opposed the installation of turnstiles, and the representatives also voted against it in the Court's meeting.
-The Student Union quoted an earlier questionnaire survey conducted by CityU Staff Association, stating that most of the respondents agree that "university campuses should be opened to the public."
-The Students' Union has repeatedly expressed objections to the university's policy of prohibiting public access to the campus and urged the university to consult teachers and students on the issue.
+In November 2019, CityU barred all students from entering the campus and the student hostel area as some of the facilities had been damaged by the protestors during the Siege of the Chinese University of Hong Kong.
+On 30 November, CityU reopened the campus but staff and students were required to present their identity cards to gain entry.
+By December, hoarding panels had been built around the whole campus and turnstiles had been installed at all entrances.
+CityU issued a press release, stating that the vast majority of members of the Senate and the Court of CityU supported the security measures and the installation of an electronic access system.
+The Student Union stressed that it opposed and had voted in the Court's meeting against the installation of turnstiles.
+The Student Union quoted an earlier questionnaire survey conducted by CityU Staff Association, stating that most of the respondents agreed that "university campuses should be opened to the public."
+The Student Union has repeatedly expressed objections to the university's policy of prohibiting public access to the campus and urged the university to consult teachers and students on the issue.